-After four years of successful research looking at the underlining dynamics behind a complex visual search task such as the X-ray screening of bags, our lab has developed a unique training approach aimed at further improving the detection rate of threatening items such as guns, knives, and improvised explosive devices (IEDs) (An article describing our past research can be found here).
+After four years of successful research looking at the underlining dynamics behind a complex visual search task such as the X-ray screening of bags, our lab developed a unique training approach aimed at further improving the detection rate of threatening items such as guns, knives, and improvised explosive devices (IEDs)

-1) Developing a field experiment in which our latest training paradigm will be tested on airport X-ray screeners around the country in order to determine if the findings in our laboratory can extend to such population.
-This applied research is the first step to validate our current training protocols.
+1) Developing a field experiment in which our latest training paradigm was tested on airport X-ray screeners around the country in order to determine if the findings in our laboratory could extend to such population.
+This applied research was the first step to validate our training protocols.

-Our lab is currently conducting research that is funded by the Army Research Laboratory.
-This initiative has focused on the operation of unmanned vehicles and has considered the influence of factors including teams, spatial ability, mental models, environment, and skill acquisition on performance.
+Our lab conducted research that was funded by the Army Research Laboratory.
+This initiative focused on the operation of unmanned vehicles and considered the influence of factors including teams, spatial ability, mental models, environment, and skill acquisition on performance.

 Performance of Distributed Teams Controlling Mixed Assets

-The current study that is being conducted under this project is examining the
+One of the studies that was being conducted under this project examined the

 performance of distributed teammates controlling an unmanned aerial vehicle (UAV)

 and unmanned ground vehicle (UGV).
-The UAV operator controls the asset from a mounted
+The UAV operator controlled the asset from a mounted

-office environment, while the UGV operator controls the asset from a dismounted foxhole
+office environment, while the UGV operator controlled the asset from a dismounted foxhole

 environment.
-In addition to basic communication, this study is considering the effects
+In addition to basic communication, this study considered the effects

 of sharing a teammate's vehicle view and sharing control of a teammate's vehicle on